pymc-devs/pymc-examples/myst_nbs/variational_inference/bayesian_neural_network_advi.myst.md

 ## Acknowledgements

-[Taku Yoshioka](https://github.com/taku-y) did a lot of work on ADVI in PyMC3, including the mini-batch implementation as well as the sampling from the variational posterior.
+[Taku Yoshioka](https://github.com/taku-y) did a lot of work on ADVI in PyMC, including the mini-batch implementation as well as the sampling from the variational posterior.
 I'd also like to the thank the Stan guys (specifically Alp Kucukelbir and Daniel Lee) for deriving ADVI and teaching us about it.
 Thanks also to Chris Fonnesbeck, Andrew Campbell, Taku Yoshioka, and Peadar Coyle for useful comments on an earlier draft.

 +++